-- 3.4.2 As required by the Groundwater Rules, the Subdistrict will utilize the then current Response Functions developed by the State for the Conejos Response Area to calculate the amount, timing and location of stream depletions caused by the withdrawal of groundwater by Subdistrict Wells or Contract Wells unless and until the Response Functions are supplanted in the future by a superior technology. - 3.4.3 The implementation of the strategies set forth in this Plan are consistent with preventing material injury to senior surface water rights.
-The following activities may be undertaken in an effort to achieve this objective: - 3.4.3.1 Establish and maintain a network of observation wells as necessary to assist in refining the RGDSS Groundwater Model or replacement technology; - 3.4.3.2 Encourage participation in a Subdistrict program(s) that targets a reduction in groundwater withdrawals from Subdistrict Wells by reducing overall consumptive use of groundwater. - 3.4.3.3 Purchase, lease or otherwise obtain existing surface water rights and/or storage rights to be used as replacement water for any injurious stream depletions to surface water rights resulting from withdrawal of groundwater by Subdistrict Wells; and, - 3.4.3.4 Enter into agreements with ditch and canal owners that provide for the remedy of injurious stream depletions by means other than providing water to replace injurious stream depletions.
+3.4.2 As required by the Groundwater Rules, the Subdistrict will utilize the then current Response Functions developed by the State for the Alamosa-La Jara Response Area, or some other method approved by the State Engineer, to calculate the amount, timing and location of stream depletions caused by the withdrawal of groundwater by Subdistrict Wells or Contract Wells.

+3.4.3 The implementation of the strategies set forth in this Plan are consistent with preventing material injury to senior surface water rights.
+The following activities may be undertaken in an effort to achieve this objective:

+3.4.3.1 Establish and maintain a network of observation wells as necessary to assist in refining the RGDSS Groundwater Model or replacement technology;

+3.4.3.2 Encourage participation in a Subdistrict program(s) that targets a reduction in groundwater withdrawals from Subdistrict and Contract Wells by reducing overall consumptive use of groundwater.

+3.4.3.3 Purchase, lease or otherwise obtain existing surface water rights and/or storage rights to be used as replacement water for any injurious stream depletions to surface water rights resulting from withdrawal of groundwater by Subdistrict and Contract Wells; and,

+3.4.3.4 Enter into agreements with ditch and canal owners that provide for the remedy of injurious stream depletions by means other than providing water to replace injurious stream depletions.